piotr-skotnicki/tc-optimizer/README.md

 Introduction
 ------------

-TC is an automatic source-to-source optimizing compiler for affine loop nests, generating sequential or parallel tiled code based on the application of a transitive closure of a loop nest dependence graph, and combining the *Polyhedral Model* and *Iteration Space Slicing* frameworks.
+TC is an automatic source-to-source optimizing compiler for affine loop nests, generating sequential or parallel tiled code based on the application of the transitive closure of a loop nest dependence graph, and combining the *Polyhedral Model* and *Iteration Space Slicing* frameworks.
 TC utilizes a state-of-the-art polyhedral compilation toolchain, that is:

 - Polyhedral Extraction Tool [\[3\]](#references) for extracting polyhedral representations of original loop nests,
 - Integer Set Library [\[1\]](#references) for performing dependence analysis, manipulating sets and relations as well as generating output code,